Schemas

 // Frontend client gets full type safetyimport { api } from '@/client';

-Section titled “Input/Output Schema Pairs”Typical pattern for CRUD operations.
+Section titled “Input and Resource Schema Pairs”Typical pattern for CRUD operations with Resource API.

 // Update schema - all fields optionalexport const UpdateUserSchema = CreateUserSchema.partial();